chienlinglin/TSC/README.md

    - Extracts splice junctions using `regtools`
    - Outputs junction BED file with functional annotations

+3. **R Analysis Scripts** (located in 05_rScripts/)
+   - Performs downstream statistical analyses and visualization for the 3′SS and 5′SS datasets.
+   - Detailed descriptions and instructions for the R scripts are provided in the README files within the corresponding 3′SS and 5′SS subdirectories.

 ---

 ### 🛠️ Software & Tool Versions